King-Ape-Games/.github/profile/README.md

-## King Apes
+## King Ape Games

-## Git Information
-King Ape's GitHub organization is mainly for the files for each of the games.
-This can be unity files, pygame files, etc.

-## King Apes Information
+## What is King Ape Games?
-King Apes is a brand and group of people who tirelessly develop games.
-This can be 2d, or 3d games ranging from a lot of genres.
-We are new so most games are in progress.

-## Website
-- In progress
+King Ape Games is an indie game brand that works on making great and amazing games each day.
+The games are either pygame or unity/unreal engine.

+## What games are in development?
+* Rogue Dungeons Volume 1
+* Life Stealer Volume 1
+* and Funky Wunky CHP.2

+## What games have been released?
+* Funky Wunky CHP.
+1

-## Meet the team
+## Meet higher-ups in the team
-- MoonLightX1 (CEO)
+* MoonLightX1 (CEO)
-- Nickolas Bogert (Head Developer)
-- Lilly Doi (CO CEO)
+* Lilly Doi (Co-CEO)

-## Games Released
-- Funky Wunky 1

-## In Progress Games
-- Fright of Fears Chapter 1
-- King Apes Volume 1
-- Lifestealer Volume 1
+* NB I (Co-CEO who quit)

+## What is the website link?
+We are currently working on the website and should be released by 8/20/23

+## What languages are mostly used?
+* CSS
+* HTML
+* Java Script
+* Pygame
+* C#
+* C++